chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 Give it the name 'MyDataSource' and JNDI-name 'jdbc/my-data-source'.
 Press **Save**.

 That's it!
-We've just created a functional Deployment Package that will create a DataSource when deployed to a JEE Application Server like JBoss or WebSphere.
+We've just created a functional deployment package that will create a DataSource when deployed to a JEE Application Server like JBoss or WebSphere.

 ## Adding artifacts